Ron Cameron (sportscaster)

-Ron Cameron is a radio host in the Detroit area who helped popularize the sports talk radio format in the Detroit market.
-He has worked in that business off and on for more than 50 years, while also pursuing secondary careers in television, print publishing, and ownership of radio stations, restaurants, and sports teams.
+Ronald Ray Cameron (January 19, 1945 – February 20, 2024) was an American radio host who helped popularize the sports talk radio format in the Detroit market.
+He worked in that business off and on for more than 50 years, while also pursuing secondary careers in television, print publishing, and ownership of radio stations, restaurants, and sports teams.

 Early life

-Cameron was born in Detroit, Michigan on January 19, 1945.
+Ronald Ray Cameron was born in Detroit, Michigan, on January 19, 1945.
 He grew up in the Parkside Housing project on the east side of Detroit.
 He dropped out of school in the ninth grade, and left home at 15 to escape a difficult family life.
 He then worked in a variety of jobs, including restaurant bus boy, hospital orderly, hotel elevator operator, and hotel night manager.

-He grew up with a strong love of sports, according to a 1979 column by Detroit Free Press columnist Joe Lapointe, who met Cameron in 1967 at Tiger Stadium.
+Cameron grew up with a strong love of sports, according to a 1979 column by Detroit Free Press columnist Joe Lapointe, who met Cameron in 1967 at Tiger Stadium.

 "During Tiger games, 'Superfan' Ron would sneak over to the empty box seats in my section and argue with the paying customers about sports," wrote LaPointe.
 "After the games, he would beg a few words with the ballplayers or umpires.
 Or concession stand boys.
 Or anybody.
 He loved to talk about sports."

 In the early 1970s, Cameron worked as a minor league umpire for two years.
 In 1974, he ran umpiring schools in Roseville, MI and Brighton, MI.
 In the late 1970s, he helped umpire annual charity exhibition games between the Detroit Tigers and the Cincinnati Reds.

 Radio

 Cameron used his umpiring experience to start his radio career in 1971 when he worked with Norm Plummer of WWJ radio on a show titled "Ask the Umpire".

-Later, Cameron hosted his own radio sports talk shows on WEXL (1975-1977) and WMZK-FM (1977-1978).
+Later, Cameron hosted his own radio sports talk shows on WEXL (1975–1977) and WMZK-FM (1977–1978).